 • Submit official transcripts for high school students

-• Submit a copy of the student's official birth certificate and current
+• Submit a copy of the student's official birth certificate

 Required Supplemental Forms

 • Submit a completed and signed Record Release form

 • Elementary applicants: homeroom teacher and an additional teacher

 • Secondary applicants: Math teacher and English teacher

 • Submit one Pastor Recommendation (one per family)

 The Director of Admissions will monitor applications and notify parents of missing documents.
 When complete, the application file will be forwarded to the appropriate principal for evaluation.

 If enrollment in a class is full, a student may be placed in a waiting pool.
 Parents will be notified if an opening occurs during that school year.
 Covenant applications are year specific.
 If a student is not enrolled during the school year in which he applied and would like to be considered for enrollment the following school year, a new application must be submitted.

 The Director of Admissions and appropriate principal will evaluate each student's application and determine whether to schedule an interview.
 If an interview is granted, both parents and student are required to attend.
 The purpose of the interview is to meet the family, to validate and clarify information, to assess compatibility between family and the school and to determine whether the school can meet the educational needs of the student.
 In some cases, a student will be required to take a grade level performance test; however, beginning June 1, 2015, entrance assessments will be required of all students to determine grade level readiness.
 At the interview, secondary students will be required to complete a questionnaire to help determine interests, aptitudes and level of spiritual understanding.